 Sustainability and integrating new technologies are at the forefront of all Township initiatives.
 Ross Township is investing in the future through improving its sustainability and technology efforts.
-The office of Innovation and Sustainability is the umbrella program for all Township Sustainability efforts, including but not limited to MS4 permitting, the Township’s recycling program, public transportation, community education and involvement, and future green developments.
-The program is led by the Sustainability Coordinator, which is housed in the Department of Administration, under the supervision of the Township Manager, Ronald Borczyk.
+Township Sustainability efforts include MS4 permitting, the Township’s recycling program, public transportation, community education and involvement, and future green developments.
+Sustainability efforts are monitored by Township Administration.

 Ross Township is very committed to implementing sustainable practices.
-The Township Sustainability Coordinator is charged with the task of measuring and tracking the impacts of the Sustainability Program.
-The Sustainability Coordinator meets monthly with the Township Manager and Department Heads to review the plan and ensure compliance.
-Moreover, an annual report is given to the Board of Commissioners for their review.
-Click the link below to review the Township's 2016 Stormwater Sustainability Report.
+The Township is charged with the task of measuring and tracking the impacts of the Sustainability Program.
+Township Officials are constantly communicating and developing plans to ensure compliance.
+Moreover, a report was given to the Board of Commissioners for their review.
+Click the link to review the Township's 2016 Stormwater Sustainability Report.
 The Township Engineer and Township Officials routinely attend Three Rivers Wet Weather Meetings to stay up to date on the latest orders and requirements to ensure compliance.

-Beginning on page 80 and continuing through page 92, our Comprehensive Plan (PDF) provides analysis and synthesis of future land use concerning public safety, transportation, business, natural resources, and green space.
+Beginning on page 80 and continuing through page 92, the Ross Township Comprehensive Plan provides analysis and synthesis of future land use concerning public safety, transportation, business, natural resources, and green space.

 The Comprehensive Plan is used to describe a process that identifies community goals and aspirations in terms of sustainable future land use and community development.
 The outcome of the Sustainable Comprehensive Plan guides public policy in terms of transportation, commerce, land use, recreation, and housing.
 The Ross Sustainable Plan focuses on a broad range of topics and covers a ten year horizon.
 Pages 116-139, specifically exemplify these goals and action items.

-Ross Township also measures and tracks the impacts of its Sustainability Program through its annual Recycling Report (PDF).
+Ross Township also measures and tracks the impacts of our Sustainability Program through an annual Recycling Report.
 This detailed report provides information on how the Township's recycling program is reducing the amount of waste going into our landfills.